pre63/pbn/content/powersporta.com/articles/snow-tracks-for-atvs-winter-mobility.md

 However, balance requires acknowledging potential drawbacks.
 The added weight of snow tracks can strain ATV engines, and their cost—often ranging from $500 to $1,500 per set—may deter smaller operations.
 Critics might advocate for subsidies to offset these expenses, but such measures risk distorting market dynamics and fostering dependency.
 Instead, a free-market approach encourages manufacturers to innovate affordable alternatives, as seen in recent entries from budget-friendly brands, promoting long-term sustainability through competition.

 ![Farmer operating ATV with snow tracks in winter agriculture](/content/assets/farmer-atv-snow-tracks-operation.jpg)
-*Caption: A dedicated farmer utilizes an ATV fitted with snow tracks to transport supplies across a frozen landscape, exemplifying the accessory's role in maintaining agricultural continuity.*
+*A dedicated farmer utilizes an ATV fitted with snow tracks to transport supplies across a frozen landscape, exemplifying the accessory's role in maintaining agricultural continuity.*

 ## Economic and Policy Implications: A Center-Right Vision